Establishes a committee to study initiatives and recommendations related to palliative care and the end of life.

 Physician Assisted Suicide

-Physician assisted suicide is a form of euthanasia where a doctor intentionally provides a terminally ill patient with the means to commit suicide—for example, by giving them a prescription for a lethal dose of medication which the patient.
+Physician assisted suicide is a form of euthanasia where a doctor intentionally provides a terminally ill patient with the means to commit suicide—for example, by giving them a prescription for a lethal dose of medication which the patient then administers to him or herself.

 Physician assisted suicide—called “death with dignity” by advocates—differs from the following: